-The Splatoon 3 release date is 2022, which is both a long ways off and extremely non-specific, but at least it's something.
+The Splatoon 3 release date is 2022, which is extremely non-specific, but at least it's something.
 The original Splatoon arrived on Wii U in May 2015 and Splatoon 2 hit Switch in July 2017, and all the bright colors and water-gun-inspired weaponry give Splatoon a distinctly summery vibe as well.
 If you're thirsty enough to indulge in some Splatoon 3 release date speculation, we could preliminarily narrow that window a bit to summer 2022; still, officially speaking, the Splatoon 3 release date is just 2022.

 Watch the first Splatoon 3 trailer